 As dog lovers, it’s our responsibility to provide our furry friends with the best care that we can.
 In order to do that, we need to understand our dogs and their needs, and we have to know how to keep them healthy and happy.

 Myths about dogs can make that difficult.
 They can cause miscommunication between dog owners and their pups, harm canines’ health, and leave dogs in potentially dangerous situations.
-We have to know what is true and what is false, and sometimes even conventional wisdom and common sense need to be questioned.
+We have to know what’s true and what’s false, and sometimes even conventional wisdom and common sense need to be questioned.

 1. You Can’t Teach An Old Dog New Tricks

 People often say this common phrase to explain why older humans may feel stuck in their ways and find it more difficult to learn than young people.
 It is also a falsehood when it comes to dogs.

 Senior pups can absolutely learn new things.
 In fact, it’s one way to keep their brains sharp and active well into old age.

 Dogs often crave mental stimulation, no matter how old they are, and there are so many benefits to teaching old dogs new tricks.
 It’s a rewarding experience for the dogs, it strengthens the bond between them and their owners, and it provides the brain with much-needed exercise.

 Seniors may need a bit more patience, but they are capable of learning anything from housebreaking to advanced commands.
 Just be mindful of their physical needs and limitations.

 2. You Need To Be Dominant To Teach Dogs

 Dominance theory is a method of training that has been pushed by some popular dog behaviorists, especially the “Dog Whisperer,” Caesar Millan.